na2ken/bootpress-media/README.md

 ### Description

-This template is a WordPress theme , is yet Web site building framework .
+This is The WordPress theme. yet, WebSite building framework .

 ### Licence